 GN15.1.
 Water-borne diseases are caused by consuming water contaminated by human, animal, or chemical wastes.
 These diseases are especially prevalent in areas lacking access to adequate sanitation facilities, and include cholera, diarrhea and typhoid.

 GN15.2.
 Water-based diseases are caused by parasites that spend at least part of their life cycle in water.
 These diseases include guinea worm and schistosomiasis.
-Water-related diseases are those transmitted by vectors that live and breed in or around water.
+Water-related (or vector-borne) diseases are those transmitted by vectors that live and breed in or around water.
 Vectors are insects or animals that carry and transmit parasites between infected people or animals, such as the mosquitos that transmit malaria.

 GN15.3.
-Vector-borne diseases are caused by pathogens and parasites in human populations transmitted by vectors.
-These diseases include Chagas disease, human African trypanosomiasis, Japanese encephalitis, leishmaniosis, malaria, onchocerciasis, schistosomiasis and yellow fever.
+Vector-borne diseases are caused by pathogens and parasites in human populations transmitted by vectors to human populations.
+These diseases include Chagas disease, human African trypanosomiasis, Japanese encephalitis, leishmaniosis, malaria, dengue, zika, onchocerciasis, schistosomiasis and yellow fever.

 GN15.4.
 Communicable diseases (infectious diseases) are transmissible from person to person through air, blood or other bodily fluid and include hepatitis, cholera, HIV/AIDS, influenza, polio, syphilis and tuberculosis.